 Just like a beaver that creates its own biotope by building a dam, humans also play an active and physical role in the ecosystem.
 The mutual dependence between man and his natural environment requires working in dialogue with the ecosystem.

 I rearrange local material such as reed and sludge from the landscape into different shapes and ideas, to investigate how we can relate to complex natural systems.

-This makes it possible to imagine a landscape that is not limited to rational and goal directed economism, but that functions in relation to the natural processes of which we are also part.
+This makes it possible to imagine a cultural landscape that is not limited to rational and goal directed economism, but that functions in relation to the natural processes of which we are also part.

-A place bound podcast
+A place bound collection of stories

-At a time of globalisation and climate change, Bindingsdrang investigates the importance of personal bonding with our surrounding natural environment.
+At a time of globalisation and climate change, Bindingsdrang investigates the importance of personal bonding with our local natural environment.
 Together with Ilse Meulendijks i collect encounters with people who show sustainable ownership of their landscape.